You can move your payday to a different day or change how often you pay your employees.

 If you pay your employees only once a year, and all in the same tax month, you can register with HMRC as an ‘annual scheme’.

 This means you send reports and make payments to HMRC annually.
 If you pay your employees on different days in the same tax month, you need to send an FPS on or before each payday.
-You don’t need to send an Employer Payment Summary (EPS) for the months when you don’t pay your employees.
+You do not need to send an Employer Payment Summary (EPS) for the months when you do not pay your employees.

 To register, contact the employer helpline and tell them which month you pay your employees.
 You’ll need your 13-character Accounts Office reference number - this is on the letter HMRC sent you when you registered as an employer.